 At Advanced Career Institute, we are changing lives through the power of vocational education!
 Our institution has served Central California for more than 30 years and has been an industry leader in educating men and women who make valuable contributions to their communities and to California's workforce.
+We are excited about our expansion into Nevada and the impact we can make on Nevada's workforce.
 We Thank You for choosing Advanced Career Institute and look forward to you becoming a part of our family.